kcromp/Unity-Zig-Zag-Game-Clone/README.md

 # Unity-Zig-Zag-Game-Clone
-Zig Zag game Clone / endless runner game with assets included from the asset store.
+Zig Zag game clone / endless runner game developed with Unity and includes assests from the asset store.